faizan-glitch/ChatterBox/README.md

   ```properties
   npm run clean
   ```
   Nodemon has a bug in linux that sometimes it doesn't free the port before restarting the app.
 Thus the new process conflicts with the old process and gives Port already in use error.
-Instead of manually checking for what port the node process is using via `lsof -i -P -n | grep node` and then manually killing it with `kill -9 [process-ID]`.
+Instead of manually checking the Process ID of the node process via `lsof -i -P -n | grep node` and then manually killing it with `kill -9 [process-ID]`.
 Just run this script and it will automate everything.